 Sri Chinmoy painted in a spontaneous style he called Jharna-Kala, which means ‘fountain-art’ in his native Bengali.

 Sri Chinmoy explains his intuitive approach to painting:

 “I do not use the mind; I use the heart.”

 “I try to make my heart a receptive instrument so that God, the Supreme Artist, can paint in and through me.”

 – Sri Chinmoy

-From 1991 to 2007, Sri Chinmoy drew millions of birds which he referred to as Dream-Freedom-Birds, or Soul-Birds.
+From 1991 to 2007, Sri Chinmoy drew millions of birds which he referred to as Dream-Freedom-Peace-Birds or Soul-Birds.

 “For me, birds have a very special significance; they embody freedom…I feel that inside each of us there is an inner existence that we call the soul.
 The soul, like a bird, flies in the sky of God’s Infinity.
 When we think of birds flying in the sky, we are reminded of our own soul-bird flying in the sky of Infinity.”